home-assistant/companion.home-assistant/docs/core/location.md

 #### Zones constraint &nbsp;<span class="beta">BETA</span>

 Additionally, you can enable the high accuracy mode when entering a specific zone with the option `High accuracy mode only when entering zone`.
-If you want to enable the high accuracy mode some meters before entering the zone, you can use the option `High accuracy mode zone expanded radius (meters)`.
+If you want to enable the high accuracy mode before entering the zone, you can use the option `High accuracy mode trigger range for zone (meters)`.
+With this option enabled, a expanded zone (only app internal) around the original zone will be created.
+If you reach that expanded zone the high accuracy mode will be enabled and then disabled when you reach the original zone.
+Please have a look at the zone examples.

 Both options require you to enable the `Location Zone` sensor.

 ##### Zones example

 ![Zones](/assets/Zone.png)

-###### Zone when using the `High accuracy mode only when entering zone` option (Value greater than 0)
+###### Zone when using the `High accuracy mode trigger range for zone (meters)` option (Value greater than 0)

 In this case, the zone is defined by an expanded zone (zone.home_expanded) minus the original zone (zone.home).
 Shown in blue in the image.